-Today I wanted to share with you nine tips to learn how to hike and walk without getting tired.
+Today I wanted to share with you ten tips to learn how to hike and walk without getting tired.

 You should know that there are many people, who are not necessarily used to hiking in the mountains, who think that in fact to make a nice hike to a nice summit or to reach an alpine lake you have to be physically trained, that you have to be used to it.

 So training and fitness certainly help, but in the mountains, it’s not everything.

 How to stay in shape throughout the trek?
 Here are nine tips and valuable advice for beginners or more experienced hikers.

 It is the most important advice.
 The ideal is to practice regular physical activity, everyone at own level, on a bicycle, on foot, regardless, to develop your endurance.

 If you cannot run a long distance, no problem, you can run a little, then walk, and resume the running.